Europe 2020 indicators - education

 Europe 2020 strategy target on education

-The Europe 2020 strategy sets out a target of ‘reducing the share of early leavers of education and training to less than 10 % and increasing the share of the population aged 30 to 34 having completed tertiary or equivalent education to at least 40 %’ by 2020 .
+The Europe 2020 strategy sets out a target of 'reducing school drop-out rates to less than 10 % and increasing the share of the population aged 30-34 having completed tertiary education to at least 40 %' by 2020 .

-- Fifteen countries have already reached their national targets for the rate of early leavers from education and training.
-Southern European countries made particularly strong progress between 2008 and 2016.
+- Half of the Member States have already reached their national targets for the rate of early leavers from education and training.
+Southern European countries made particularly strong progress between 2008 and 2017.

-- Across the EU, rates of early leaving from education and training are generally higher for people who study away from the country in which they were born.
+- Across the EU, rates of early leaving from education and training are generally higher for people who live in a country different from the one they were born in.

 - Educational attainment strongly influences labour market participation.
-In 2016, about 58 % of 18 to 24 year old early leavers from education and training were either unemployed or inactive.
-Of the total population of 18 to 24 year olds, 15.2 % were neither in employment nor in any further education or training (NEET), putting them at risk of being excluded from the labour market.
+In 2017, about 55.7 % of 18 to 24-year-old early leavers from education and training were either unemployed or inactive.

 - Participation in early childhood education and care (ECEC) has grown more or less continuously in the EU since 2002.
-In 2015, 94.8 % of children between the age of four and the starting age of compulsory education participated in ECEC.
-This is very close to the ET 2020 benchmark of a participation rate of at least 95 %.
+In 2016, 95.5 % of children between the age of four and the starting age of compulsory primary education participated in ECEC, exceeding the ET 2020 benchmark of a participation rate of at least 95 %.

-- In 2015, about one fifth of 15 year olds showed insufficient abilities in reading, maths and science.
+- In 2015, about one-fifth of 15 year olds showed insufficient abilities in reading, maths and science.
 This is a step backward compared to 2012.
-As a result, the EU as a whole is seriously lagging behind in all three domains when it comes to progress towards the ET 2020 benchmark of less than 15 % low achievers.
+As a result, the EU as a whole is seriously lagging behind in all three domains when it comes to progress towards the ET 2020 benchmark of less than 15 % of 15 year olds being low achievers.
+Low achievers are students who have failed to reach level 2 of the PISA test.

 - 1 Main statistical findings